-If you’re sick, it’s not always clear how long an illness will last or if you’ll ever recover.
-When we lack certainty or the power to influence a situation, we feel vulnerable and exposed, and that makes waiting hard.
+If you’re unwell, it’s not always clear how long the illness will last or if you’ll ever recover.
+When we lack certainty or the power to influence a situation, we feel vulnerable, exposed, and that makes waiting hard.

 Now, let’s be honest.
 Waiting can also be very boring.
 Mind-numbingly so.
-The numbing thing is what happens to me in traffic, or when I run out of reading material after five and a half hours in a waiting room (true story).
+The numbing thing is what happens to me in heavy traffic or when I run out of reading material after five and a half hours in a waiting room (true story).

 It seems we’re hardwired to make progress.
-We like to be active and doing rather than sitting around watching the seconds tick by.
-Especially if there’s a dentist’s chair at the end of the waiting.
+Most of us prefer activity rather than sitting around watching the seconds tick by, especially if there’s a dentist’s chair at the end of the waiting.

-However, it’s good to admit that sometimes waiting is hard because of us.
-Because we can be self-centred or greedy or ungrateful.
-Sometimes waiting is hard because we don’t want to wait at all.
+Sometimes, though, we need to admit that waiting is hard because of us.
+We can be self-centred or greedy or ungrateful.
+Sometimes waiting is hard because we just don’t want to wait at all.